tusen-ai/naive-ui/demo/documentation/components/configProvider/enUS/index.md

 # Config Provider
-Config Provider is using to set global theme and set namespace for components (detached parts).
+Config Provider is used to set global theme and set namespace for components (detached parts).
 ## Demos
 ```demo
 theme